 Alcohol in excess over a prolonged period can disrupt the cross talk between your endocrine and immune system causing disturbances in your hormone balance that may lead to poor mental health and chronic conditions.

-Disorders in thyroid function, bone disease, reproductive problems, psychological disorders and immune dysfunction can all result from alcohol induced hormonal imbalances.
+Disorders in thyroid function, bone disease, reproductive problems, psychological disorders and immune dysfunction can all result from alcohol-induced hormonal imbalances.

-While the mechanism is not yet fully understood, alcohol has been found to raise levels of oestrogen in the body in both pre- and post-menopausal women, this is likely due to increasing activity of the aromatase enzyme.
+While the mechanism is not yet fully understood, alcohol has been found to raise levels of oestrogen in the body in both pre- and post-menopausal women, this is likely due to increased activity of the aromatase enzyme.

 Research also links excessive alcohol consumption to lowered fertility, probably as a result of reduced ovulation.